piotrmurach/strings/README.md

 ### 2.3 fold

-To fold a multiline text into a single line preserving whitespace characters use `fold`:
+To fold a multiline text into a single line preserving white-space characters use `fold`:

 ```ruby
 Strings.fold("\tfoo \r\n\n bar")